DGP-LVM: Derivative Gaussian process latent variable models: Methods

 GPs are able to take advantage of derivatives in addition to its corresponding sample data to increase model accuracy.
 Since differentiation is a linear operator, a derivative of a GP is just another GP \citep{solak_derivative_2002, gp_rasmussen_williams_2006}.
 This property of GPs can be utilised to take derivative of a joint covariance structure of both $y$ and $y'$, if the second order derivative of the covariance function exists.
 The (joint) derivative GP is then given by

-where $K'$ is the first derivative of the covariance function $K = K(x, x^T)$ with respect to $x$ and $K''$ is the second order partial derivative of $K$ differentiating both after $x$ and $x^T$.
+where $m_f$ and $m_{f'}$ are constant mean functions corresponding to GP $f$ and it's derivative $f'$ respectively. $K'$ is the first derivative of the covariance function $K = K(x, x^T)$ with respect to $x$ and $K'^T$ is the first derivative of the covariance function with respect to $x^T$. $K''$ is the second order partial derivative of $K$ differentiating both with respect to $x$ and $x^T$.
 In other words, differentiation simply propagates through the covariance function (see Appendix A for mathematical details).
 The specific properties of such derivative GP models depend on the chosen covariance function.
 A common choice is the Squared Exponential (SE) covariance function with hyperparameters $\rho$ as length scale and $\alpha$ as the GP marginal standard deviation (SD).
 The derivative version of the SE covariance function is given by

 Derivative covariance functions are obtainable generally for any chosen covariance function whose second order derivative exists.
 In this paper, we focus on SE and Matern class covariance functions as perhaps the most common choices.
-We provide derivative SE, Matern 3/2 and Matern 5/2 covariance functions in Appendix A. The Matern 1/2 covariance function does not have a derivative counterpart since it fails to satisfy the second order differentiability criteria.
-In our real-world case study (Section \ref{sec-case-study}), we specifically consider the SE and Matern 3/2 as the extreme cases in terms of smoothness among the Matern class covariance functions.
+We provide further details on the mathematical forms of derivative SE, Matern 3/2 and Matern 5/2 covariance functions in Appendix A.